sufianrhazi/gooey/README.md

 * Callback functions passed to the `onMount` function are called immediately after the component has been mounted to the DOM
 * Callback functions passed to the `onUnmount` function are called immediately before the component has been mounted to the DOM

+The `getContext` function allows the component to read context values.
+See the `createContext` section below.

 The `onEffect` function allows the creation of effects which are scoped to the lifetime of the component.